selimslab/selimslab.github.io/archive/tech/design/2020-5-29-design-patterns.md

 category: tech
 ---

-Design Patterns are general solutions to common problems.
+General solutions to common problems.

 They are not silver bullets

 ## Creational